mnaught/mnaught.github.io/_portfolio/CLTargetedNewsletter.md

 This small utility app enabled marketers to prepare datafiles for submission to a 3rd party vendor who did mass-email newsletter generation, targeting individual subscribers with customized content which matches their own interests.

-I include here because this project fundamentally changed how I approach software design for enterprise applications, as it was my first exposure to a real world enterprise service bus-:.
+I include here because this project fundamentally changed how I approach software design for enterprise applications.

+For me it was an important first exposure to a real world enterprise service bus.
+This was the very start of me thinking of applications as participants in a larger ecosystem.

+This in turn changed how I design software overall.

 {: .notice--info}
 <div>